 In general, however, we recommend committed campers steer clear of Coleman designs.
 A step up in price to brands like REI or Kelty above will get you considerably better protection and longevity with upgraded materials (many of Coleman’s tent poles are fiberglass rather than aluminum), hardware, and seam sealing.
 But for weekenders and families who don’t mind the inherent performance tradeoffs, Coleman tents are undeniably appealing.
 And for those who prioritize convenience above all else, Coleman’s “instant” tents and sun shelters can be set up in around a minute with pre-attached poles.

-All that said, Hyperlite is more of a pack specialist—their Southwest and Windrider collections are two of our favorite UL designs—and their tents are pricier than much of the competition.
-For example, Hyperlite’s Echo 2 comes in around 10 ounces and $100 more than Zpacks’ comparable Duplex while offering less overall livability.
-And again, these tents aren’t for the average camper: many require trekking poles to set up and don’t come with floors.
+All that said, Hyperlite is more of a pack specialist—their Southwest and Windrider collections are two of our favorite UL designs—and their tent offerings are limited.
+Their two- and four-person pyramid-style tents are customizable with varying combinations of mesh inserts and flooring, but when it comes down to it, there are only two main styles (the UltaMid and basic Flat Tarp), whereas fellow UL cottage brand Zpacks offers about a half dozen.
+And again, these tents aren’t for the average camper: All require trekking poles to set up, and most variations don’t come with floors.
 But for the right user, Hyperlite tents are strong, well-constructed, feathery light, and handmade right here in the U.S.

 Short for Active Lifestyle Products and Services, Alps Mountaineering strikes a nice middle ground between true budget designs from Coleman and more premium models from companies like REI and Marmot.
 In other words, Alps doesn’t make the lightest or most innovative tents, but they’re affordable, decently durable, and often a great option for beginner backpackers.
 And for added convenience when assembling your first kit, Alps offers a wide-ranging selection of other equipment too, from sleeping pads to bags, camp chairs, and more.

-One standout model in Alps’ tent lineup is their Tasmanian, which is a sneaky-good 4-season option for less exposed, below-treeline winter trips.
+One standout model in Alps’ tent lineup is their Tasmanian, which is a sneaky-good four-season option for less exposed, below-treeline winter trips.
 The two-person variation retails for a reasonable $300, boasts a full-coverage rainfly and sturdy aluminum poles, and uses hardwearing (75D) materials along the floor and fly for added assurance against the elements and rough ground below.
-And their Lynx ($150 for the 2P) is a step down in all-out protection but nevertheless serviceable for casual backpacking trips.
-Again, Alps doesn’t really excel in any major way, but the combination of price and performance is there.
+And their Lynx ($180 for the 2P) is a step down in all-out protection but nevertheless serviceable for casual backpacking trips.

 As expected, the affordable price tags come with a corresponding drop in performance.
 In general, Eureka’s tents aren’t very protective (the Copper Canyon’s fly only covers the mesh roof) and require more care than the pricier competition.
 But for those just getting started or if you don’t head out in inclement weather, there’s a lot to like.
 And to help narrow your search, Eureka offers a handy tent finder that takes into account your preferred activity (car camping, bike touring, festivals, etc.), seasonality, conditions, number of people, desired features, and more.
 They also provide a mail-in repair service, as well as a generous 60-day trial period/return policy.